urjaman/frser-m328lpcspi/hardware/README.txt

-There's no schematic, it was done in EAGLE board editor.
+There was no schematic, it was done in EAGLE board editor, but now i made a schematic just so you can see the connections...
+Because apparently people cant read a board :| .
+Also exported a schematic.png

 The basic connections can be gleaned from flash.c or with EAGLE and also the resistor values can be had from